Mock your API using saved response examples

 The request returns an error because the mock server URL doesn't have a path appended to the end.
 The path appended to the end of the mock server URL must match the path in the example's request URL (/get).
 The method selected in the mock server and example must also match.
 Responses returned by the mock service depend on the URL and method in your saved examples.

-5. To successfully send a request to the mock server, add /get to the end of the mock server URL and select Send.
+5. To send a request to the mock server, add /get to the end of the mock server URL and select Send.

 Mock server correct response